St Erth MFL Curriculum

 Intent

-At St Erth School we intend for our modern foreign languages curriculum to inspire and enable our children, ensuring their readiness to continue the study of a foreign language at KS3 by making them confident and knowledgeable in the subject.
-We intend for our curriculum to broaden the horizons of our pupils engaging their curiosity in other cultures and our countries connections with them.
+At St Erth School we intend for our modern foreign languages curriculum to inspire and enable all our children, ensuring their readiness to continue the study of a foreign language at KS3 by making them confident and knowledgeable in the subject.
+We intend for our curriculum to broaden the horizons of our pupils engaging their curiosity in other cultures and our countries connections with them, this is vital in learning for every child whatever their ability level.
 Our curriculum covers all elements of the national curriculum program of study for KS2.
 Children at St Erth will receive engaging and well-planned French lessons with a new focus each term.
 The sequence of substantive and disciplinary knowledge is carefully arranged to ensure pupils are able to know and remember more over time.
 To engage and excite the children, we use Languagenut interactive resources to teach French and enable children to continue their study at home.
 The resource also allows them to investigate other languages, which we motivate children to do, preparing them for a wider study of languages in KS3.

 Implementation

 Our MFL curriculum is designed to progressively develop children’s skills in languages with termly focuses in KS2.
 In KS1 and early years children take part in fun activities, games and songs to help them develop awareness of basic French words and phrases.
 All lessons delivered are supported by Languagenut resources and its teaching sequence.
 Children will progressively acquire, use and apply a growing bank of vocabulary organised around topics.
 Children are encouraged and supported to develop their speaking and listening skills through conversational work, games and activities.
-As children’s substantive and disciplinary knowledge grows children record their work through a range of tailored activities to ensure all children can access the school’s curriculum and meet the requirements of the national curriculum for MFL.
+As children’s substantive and disciplinary knowledge grows, children record their work through a range of tailored activities to ensure all children can access the school’s curriculum and meet the requirements of the national curriculum for MFL.
+Pupils with SEND are considered throughout planning.
 Units of work are carefully sequenced as subsequent lessons within a unit build on the knowledge developed in the previous lesson.
 As units progress children’s knowledge will develop and they will be supported to demonstrate this with growing complexity.
+Teachers plan for pupils with SEND in their class, according to their need and our graduated response.
+For some this will only require small adjustments, through to those who may need to work on a different objective within the subject.
+Assessment of progress may also look different for pupils with SEND, allowing them every opportunity to demonstrate what they have learned.
 In addition to implementing the school’s curriculum, as detailed in our teaching sequences, the school will also promote the French language through: celebration assemblies, cookery sessions and an annual French day for example, to facilitate a whole school approach to learning a foreign language and developing cultural awareness.
 Children will be supported to continue their learning beyond curriculum time using the Languagenut application to review and embed their learning.

 Impact